The Golden Bowl (film): Release

 The film premiered at the 2000 Cannes Film Festival.
 When it received a cool reception, executives at Miramax Films, the original distributor, asked Ivory and Merchant to make several cuts to shorten its running time.
 When they refused, the company sold the film to Lions Gate.

 The film opened throughout Europe before going into limited release in the US on 27 April 2001, following an earlier showing at the Palm Springs International Film Festival.
 It opened on five screens and earned $90,170 on its opening weekend.
 At its widest release in the US, it played in 117 theaters.
 It eventually grossed $3,050,532 in the US and $2,703,146 in foreign markets for a total worldwide box office of $5,753,678.

 Critical reception

-The Golden Bowl received mixed to positive reviews; it currently holds a 53% rating on Rotten Tomatoes; the consensus states: "Coming from the Merchant–Ivory team, The Golden Bowl is visually stunning, but the filmmakers have difficulty in transporting the characterizations of the Henry James novel to the screen."
+The Golden Bowl received mixed to positive reviews.